Medically reviewed by Drugs.com. Last updated on Mar 23, 2021.

 - You have a big decrease in your peak flow when measured as directed by your doctor.

 This medicine may cause allergic reactions, including anaphylaxis and angioedema.
-Check with your doctor right away if you develop a skin rash, itching, shortness of breath, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs after using this medicine.
+Check with your doctor right away if you develop a skin rash, itching, trouble breathing, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or genitals after using this medicine.

 Check with your doctor right away if you have any changes to your eyes, such as eye pain, eye discomfort, blurred vision, visual halos, or colored images with red eyes while you are using this medicine.
-Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).
+Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).